ProfBird/CS246-CourseMaterials/Labs/Lab4/Assignment4Instructions-OopDesignAndUML.md

    - Don't include user a interface, it's not part of the logical model.
    - You probably won't use every noun and verb from the list in (2).
 3. Make a UML class diagram of your model.
 Include:
-   - Classes with their fields and methods.
+   - Classes with their fields, properties and methods.
    - Relationships (inheritance, aggregation, or composition)
-   - Cardinality
+   - Cardinality (aka multiplicity)